jconerly/vagrant-riak-cluster/README.md

 riak control
 ===========================

-Riak control has been enabled with-out security or ssl.
+Riak control has been enabled without security or ssl.
 You should not use riak control in production without ssl or authentication security enabled.

 You can access the riak-control console by visiting http://33.33.33.10:8098/admin